djplaner/blog/docs/2010/08/08/wicked-problems-and-the-need-to-engage-with-differing-perspectives/index.md

----
+﻿---
 categories:
 - bim
 - chapter-2
 - design-theory
 - elearning
 - thesis
-date: 2010-08-08 20:47:51+10:00
-next:
-  text: The McNamara Fallacy and pass rates, academic analytics, and engagement
-  url: /blog/2010/08/09/the-mcnamara-fallacy-and-pass-rates-academic-analytics-and-engagement/
-previous:
-  text: 30% of information about task performance
-  url: /blog/2010/08/08/30-of-information-about-task-performance/
-title: Wicked problems and the need to engage with differing perspectives
-type: post
-template: blog-post.html
 comments:
 - approved: '1'
   author: beerc
   author_email: c.beer@cqu.edu.au
   author_ip: 138.77.2.133
   author_url: http://
-      content: 'I suspect that what you have described here, at least with the organizational issues, is related to the models used by organizations.
+  content: 'I suspect that what you have described here, at least with the organizational
+    issues, is related to the models used by organizations.
 Ie hierarchical, rigid and causal.
 Like Snowden says:

     * Hierarchical management structures adopted from the military without the ability to delegate authority as required.

     * Old paradigms persist long after their utility has been disproven.'
   date: '2010-08-09 08:15:46'
   date_gmt: '2010-08-08 22:15:46'
   id: '3143'
   parent: '0'
   type: comment
   user_id: '0'
 - approved: '1'
   author: kwilco
   author_email: kevin.wilcoxon@unlv.edu
   author_ip: 131.216.14.1
   author_url: null
   content: Amen, brother.
 It's the Blackboard forces at work here at UNLV.
   date: '2010-08-10 01:18:36'
   date_gmt: '2010-08-09 15:18:36'
   id: '3144'
   parent: '0'
   type: comment
   user_id: '0'

-pingbacks:
+date: 2010-08-08 10:47:51
+next:
+  text: The McNamara Fallacy and pass rates, academic analytics, and engagement
+  url: /blog/2010/08/09/the-mcnamara-fallacy-and-pass-rates-academic-analytics-and-engagement/
-    []
+pingbacks: []
+previous:
+  text: 30% of information about task performance
+  url: /blog/2010/08/08/30-of-information-about-task-performance/
+template: blog-post.html
+title: Wicked problems and the need to engage with differing perspectives
+type: post
 ---
 In writing the last post, I had the opportunity re-read the Wikipedia article on [wicked problems](http://en.wikipedia.org/wiki/Wicked_problem).
 This quote struck a chord with me